 Anyway, before reading this guide, feel free to watch our Forest of Bowland hiking video (coming soon).
 The video features footage of the Pendle Sculpture Trail, starting from Barley.

 We hope you find this guide helpful.
 For other great places to visit in the Forest of Bowland, read our guides about the Trough of Bowland, Tolkien Trail, Gisburn Forest and Stocks Reservoir.
-Otherwise, read our big Forest of Bowland Walking Guide or our Forest of Bowland Visitor’s Guide.
+Otherwise, read our big Forest of Bowland Walking Guide, our Forest of Bowland Visitor’s Guide or our Lancashire Walking Guide.

 Table of Contents